ronrothjr/The-Spiral-of-Becoming/threads-2.0.md

 > 3. Let it teach
 > 4. **CHOOSE AND ACT**
 > 5. Learn from consequences
-> 6. Return to spiral
+> 6. Return to threads
 > **Name the shadows explicitly** in the framework:
 > "WARNING: Holding creative tension is NOT:
 > * Avoiding hard decisions indefinitely